 As the world record-holder for the hottest place on earth, it’s a no-brainer that you should avoid visiting Death Valley during the summer months.
 But in the winter you’ll have more freedom to explore this stunning National Park.

 Death Valley is famous for its other-worldly landscape devoid of all life, which will make you feel like you’ve been transported to Mars.
-Pro-tip, don’t miss sunrise at Dante’s View if you visit Death Valley during the winter.
+Pro-tip, don’t miss sunrise at Dante’s View if you visit Death Valley National Park during the winter.